 Rendell Ashton MD, FACP, FCCP

-Staff and Program Director, Pulmonary and Critical Care
+Director of Procedural Curriculum, Pulmonary and Critical Care

 I am delighted to be part of the internal medicine residency leadership team as the director of procedural training for residents.
 I am a pulmonologist and spend most of my clinical time in the medical ICU, but I also some of my time in bronchoscopy, the pleural disease hospital service and the pulmonary medicine clinic.
 I direct the pulmonary/critical care fellowship program, and I enjoy this very much.
 We have developed a number of simulation-based curricula for our fellows, including procedure training curricula.
 These experiences, along with my passion for teaching residents, come together in my role in the residency.

 I have been at the Cleveland Clinic since 2008, and before that I was an assistant professor of pulmonary and critical care at the State University of New York, Upstate Campus, where I was heavily involved in the residency and fellowship there.
 Prior to that, I was a resident, chief resident and fellow at the Mayo Clinic in Minnesota, so Cleveland winters don’t seem so bad.
 In fact, I lived 2 years in Finland, so I consider anywhere the sun actually comes up all year round to have a comparatively mild winter.

 My wife and I have loved raising our 5 children in Ohio.
 We have found absolutely outstanding public schools which have offered our kids all the opportunities they could wish for.
 We have 4 sons – one in college, one doing missionary work in China, and 2 in high school – and a daughter in middle school.
 When I am not doing things with them or at work in the ICU, I enjoy honing my cat herding skills as a scoutmaster.
 I spend several weeks out of the year camping and hiking with my scouts, and I successfully leveraged this calling as an excuse to get a truck.